Senior Leadership Development Program

 What is the Capstone?

 Fellows collaborate in peer groups to develop a Capstone Project that addresses real-world challenges in osteopathic medical education.
+Introduced early in the program and developed across all phases, the capstone reinforces applied learning and leadership practice.
 Projects are presented as posters at Educating Leaders, AACOM’s Annual Conference, to showcase innovative solutions to the broader osteopathic medical education community.

 “As the newly appointed Associate Dean, Preclinical Sciences, I have acquired invaluable knowledge that will empower me to elevate our curriculum beyond all expectations.
 The importance of leadership tools provided has been instrumental in shaping my approach and ensuring a successful trajectory for our academic programs.”